 It’s a hotel and a pub in two parts: one from the 18th century, which used to be called Llanwrtyd House.
 We found that out peeling off the render refurbishing.
 The other is from 1869, just after the spring water was found just outside town, when a huge influx of people came here from all over Wales and England.

 There was also a derelict stables behind with a corrugated iron roof, home to a colony of feral cats that a dear old lady used to feed.
 That became the Heart of Wales Brewery!
 Over a year, we make 14 or 15 beers, including one to support the Air Ambulance, and one we promote under the local Cambrian Mountains Initiative, which promotes local food.

 Skipping stones and racing chariots around Abernant Lake

 I’m also the chair of a local organisation, Green Events – we run events all year in Llanwrtyd.

-The Bog Snorkelling Championships are the best-known, bringing in competitors from all over the world; others include the Real Ale Ramble, the Real Ale Wobble and the Whole Earth Man vs Horse race.
+The World Bogsnorkelling Championships are the best-known, bringing in competitors from all over the world; others include the Real Ale Ramble, the Real Ale Wobble and the Whole Earth Man vs Horse race.
 The Welsh Open Stone Skimming Championships is one of them that anyone can join in with – young or old – and we do this on Abernant Lake, just outside town.

-The old Abernant Lake Hotel on the site is now the Abernant Lake Activity Centre for schools, with climbing walls and zip wires, and they help us run lots of our events.
 Everyone in the village is always helping each other.
 Local businesses help run our Mountain Bike Chariot Racing Championship in January, for instance, where we celebrate the winter festival of Saturnalia by, well, racing Roman chariots.
-The course is only a third of a mile, but we get two cyclists on mountain bikes connected to each chariot by a system of bars and joints, which they then pull along.
+The course round Abernant Lake is only a third of a mile, but we get two cyclists on mountain bikes connected to each chariot by a system of bars and joints, which they then pull along.
 They all move independently though, so it’s harder than it sounds!

 Drovers' roads - and the Drover's Rest